-Maastricht Research Based Learning Programme
+Maastricht Research Based Learning

-In each project, attention is given to research methodology as well as the specific theme under investigation.
-In general, the project starts with group meetings in which you explore the subject-matter and/or methodology under the guidance of the supervisor and/or guest speakers.
+In each project attention is given to research methodology as well as the specific theme under investigation.
+In general, the project would start with group meetings in which you explore the subject-matter and/or methodology under the guidance of the supervisor and/or guest speakers.
 As the project progresses, the focus turns more towards your own research as you develop the contours of your own research project.
 Throughout, you will be given the opportunity to share your experiences with the other students, to discuss the progress of your research and the challenges you encounter, as well as to provide and receive feedback on proposals, drafts and presentations.
 The project culminates in a final paper.
 Where the project supervisor regards the quality of the papers of sufficiently high quality it may be possible to publish the papers in a special issue in the Marble ejournal.
 The outcome of the MaRBLe project will also be presented in public, for instance in a workshop for the project.
 The projects are supervised by researchers in the faculty who will guide and support you while you explore the substantive topic and develop your own research project.
 The project groups usually have 4 -12 participants.

 Who can participate?

 Participation in MaRBLe is open for students in the third year of their bachelor studies who meet one of the following criteria:

 I) participate in the Maastricht University Law College (UMLC);

 II) belong to the top 25% of their cohort (in general, this means they must have a GPA of

 III) who demonstrate exceptional drive and commitment to participate in research based

 To be admitted to the MaRBLe programme, you need to submit an application in accordance with the instructions below.

 You can apply to the MaRBLe programme by sending an email to honours[at]maastrichtuniversity[dot]nl